jawj/IKEv2-setup/README.md

 Otherwise, if things don't work out right away ...

-* On the client: make sure you created the connection using the newly emailed `.mobileconfig` file or PowerShell commands.
+* On the client: make sure you created the connection using the newly emailed `.mobileconfig` file, AppleScript or PowerShell commands.
 Setting it up manually via the OS GUI will _not_ work, since it will default to insecure ciphers which the server has not been configured to support.
 Also note that `.mobileconfig` files generated with earlier iterations of this script may no longer be compatible, since the configured ciphers have changed from time to time.

 * On the server: check that network ingress for UDP on ports 500 and 4500 is enabled (on some cloud platforms you'll have to add appropriate firewall rules to your virtual network).
 Also check that packet forwarding is enabled (on some cloud platforms this is controlled by a configuration setting that's off by default).